All Israel

-Global leaders hail peace deal as Israel awaits hostage release after signing of Gaza agreement
+Global leaders hail peace deal as Israel awaits hostage release after signing Gaza ceasefire agreement

 World leaders respond with hope to Trump's announcement on Truth Social